Move to Ireland: the ultimate guide on moving to Ireland

 I was born in N. Ireland which allowed me to claim Irish citizenship and obtain my Irish passport with no issues at all.
 However, Alan was born in London and had to claim his citizenship through his parents.

 That meant he had to obtain his parent’s marriage license – we are not sure if this is officially required but they made him do it.
-Along with that, we had to get his parent’s birth certificates with all this it took a year for him to get his Irish citizenship.
+Along with that, we had to get his parent’s birth certificates with all this it took a year for him to get his Irish citizenship which gave him permanent residency rights.

-It is not an easy transition as the Irish government doesn’t make it simple for folks moving back.
+What do I need to move to Ireland?
+It is not an easy transition as the Irish government doesn’t make it simple for folks moving back and it can be prohibitively expensive given the financial requirements.
 The paperwork and hassles that you have to go through seem endless.
 This may be due to the attitude of government employees which seems to be a worldwide phenomenon.
 That “I’m going to make your life difficult because I don’t know the rules for my own country” attitude.

 If you are lucky enough to have family that live in Ireland and can stay with them while you are established that gives you a great start.
 Since you need a PPS number, (see below) to do anything in Ireland you can use an Irish utility bill from your family to obtain this.
 All they have to do is write on the bill that you are living with them and they are providing you with an address.
 This is how I got my PPS number.
 Alan’s was a whole other challenge, as you will see when you read on.

-If not be prepared it can be very difficult to find a rental property in Ireland.
-Dublin and major cities are really expensive for rentals and Dublin is one of the most expensive cities in the world to rent in.
+Be prepared it can be very difficult to find a rental property in Ireland.
+Dublin and major cities are really expensive to rent and Dublin is one of the most expensive cities in the world to rent in.
 If you are not buying a house bring references with you from previous rentals if you can.
 Many landlords require references before they will rent to you.

-Outside of the cities and in rural areas it can be very difficult to find a rental as many were turned into money-making AirBnB’s although after the issues of the pandemic this has changed a lot.
+Outside of the cities and in rural areas it can be very difficult to find a rental as many were turned into money-making AirBnB although, after the issues of the pandemic, this has changed a lot.
 You will have to pay a deposit which is equal to the last month’s rent and of course your first month’s rent when you move in.

 We had decided on living in Donegal as we had friends there and just loved the County.
 This obviously made our search even more difficult as Donegal is notoriously difficult for rentals.
 If you want to buy a house there are plenty available but folks in Donegal are sometimes a little imaginative with their pricing.